mbutler808/Hill_et_al_2023_IOB_Biogeography_Aanalysis/README.md

 * All data is in the `data` folder or is referenced as a link to a publicly available file.
 * All code is in the `code` folder.
 An explanation of all of the code is in the quarto file `biogeog.qmd`, and rendered for easy reading in `biogeog.html` (open the .html in a browser).
 * All results (figures, tables, computed values) are saved into the `results` folder.
+* Accessory files needed for the bibliography and styles are in the `etc` folder.
 * The `LaTeX` file for the manuscript and its component parts are in the `manuscript` folder.
 * See the various `README.md` files in those folders for some more information.